rcalix1/quantumComputing/README.md

 ## Concepts

-* They operate on Quantum bits (qubits), which can be both 0 and 1 simulytaneously (a state called superposition).
+* They operate on Quantum bits (qubits), which can be both 0 and 1 simultaneously (a state called superposition).
 *
 *